-These two ladies were quite different though, and had distinct individualities.
-Almost as dissimilar as their politics.
+These two ladies were quite different though, with distinct characters.
+They were almost as dissimilar as their politics.
 Margaret Thatcher’s hand shows her to be a bold, arrogant, aggressive, and stubborn woman.
 Indira Gandhi had a similar image, but oddly enough her hand does not bear it out.

 Check out a hand photograph of Margaret Thatcher here.

 Indira Gandhi has none of these hand characteristics.
-Gandhi has in fact fairly straight fingers (although her little or Mercury finger is slightly bent) with average first phalanges, with the thumb held slightly apart and not as thick as Thatcher’s.
+Gandhi has in fact fairly straight fingers (although her little or Mercury finger is bent, and long as well) with average first phalanges, the thumb held slightly apart and not as thick as Thatcher’s.
 Nor is it as high-set.
-And while Indira Gandhi’s Jupiter finger is a good one, it not dominant.
-The tips of Gandhi’s fingers are almost all conic (unlike Thatcher’s) and her Heart and Head lines are more or less straight with the Head and Life lines tightly joined.
+And while Indira Gandhi’s Jupiter (index) finger is a good one, it not dominant and her thumb is average.
+The mounts of Jupiter and Moon on her hand are developed.
+The tips of Gandhi’s fingers are almost all conic (unlike Thatcher’s) and her heart and headlines are more or less straight with the head and life lines slightly apart.

 Here is a hand photograph of Indira Gandhi's.

 These signs reveal two distinctly different personalities.
-Indira Gandhi’s hand tells us that she was at heart a self effacing person, not arrogant, and in fact even demure to some extent although she did not lack self-esteem.
+Indira Gandhi’s hand tells us that she was at heart a self-effacing person, not arrogant, and in fact even demure to some extent, although she did not lack self-esteem.
 Intellectually she was clearly inferior to Thatcher, but what she lacked here she gained in other aspects.
-She did not have the narcissistic qualities that many successful politicians (including Thatcher) possess.
+She did not have the narcissistic qualities that many successful politicians (including Thatcher) possess, although high ambition is shown.
 Though aggressive, Gandhi was not overtly so, and nor was she self-centred.
 Her stubbornness was more of a strong inner strength and determination to over-ride what she perceived as threats and obstacles, and less of willfulness.